We may collect a share of sales or other compensation from the links on this page.

 The time I got strung up on a drag lift

 The other week, I was riding a drag lift up the top of Valeta, Sierra Nevada and women in front fell over as she was getting off and didn’t roll out the way in time.
-So just before I could get off the lift without falling backward down the mountain my skis tripped up over her skis and I flung forward -- as I fell my jacket comically hooked onto the lift and I was strung upside down hanging from a tether.
+So just before I could get off the lift without falling back down the mountain my skis tripped up over her skis and I flung forward -- as I fell my jacket comically hooked onto the lift and I was strung upside down hanging from a tether.

 Luckily the lift operator at the top saw me and after a few seconds of dangling as the lift swung back round to head downhill, the lift stopped and I fell into a heap on the ground -- much to the amusement of everyone watching.